TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/demos/field_transmitter/README.md

 ## Example Summary

 This example demonstrates a field transmitter implementation.
 It reads out an ADC for a pressure sensor, compensates and scales the values.
-To output the readings, a current loop of 4-20 mA is used, so the software controls an DAC to set the coresponding values.
+To output the readings, a current loop of 4-20 mA is used, so the software controls an DAC to set the corresponding values.

+The "adc" folder contians the files relevent to the function and configuration of the on board ADC(s).
+The identification.c file will read the sensor data aquisition board to determine the software configuraiton for the hardware board.

+The "condition" folder contains the ADC condition files, the output conditioning files, and the pressure and temperature condtioning files.

+The "output" folder contains the output board configuration based on the output board hardware connected.

+The "system" folder contains the system control files such as the system clock, flash, UART communication and the terminal system control functions.

+For more infomation about the board of the system see the documentation of TIDA-010982 here https://www.ti.com/tool/TIDA-010982

 ## Peripherals & Pin Assignments